data-intuitive/viash_docs/creating_components/bash.md

 ./script.sh
 ```

-The script will now show the following:
+The script will now show the following output:

     Extracting URLs
     Checking 6 URLs